spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_18.png)

-To brake, the thrust force of the retro-rocket must be against the velocity direction, therefore this is called "retro".
+To brake, the thrust force of the retro-rocket must be against the entry body's velocity direction.
+This is why it is called "retro".

 ---